iExecBlockchainComputing/katacoda-scenario/ffmpeg/step3.md

 `iexec wallet show`{{execute}}

-When you have some ether.
-You are ready to deploy it.
+Once you have some ether, you are ready to deploy it your app.

-With the deploy command you will :
+With the deploy command you will:
-- Deploy the Dapp smart contract into Ethereum.
+- Deploy the Dapp smart contract on Ethereum
-- Login to iexec network thanks to your ethereum addresss and obtain an access token.
+- Login to the iExec network with your Ethereum addresss and obtain an access token
-- Deploy the ffmpeg binary app in iexec network thanks to your access token.
+- Deploy the ffmpeg binary app on the iExec network thanks to your access token.

 `iexec deploy`{{execute}}